Chat with a voice assistant built with LiveKit and the Gemini Live API

 Parameters

 This section describes some of the available parameters.
-For a complete reference of all available parameters, see the plugin reference.
+For a complete reference of all available parameters, see the plugin reference links in the Additional resources section.

 System instructions to better control the model's output and specify tone and sentiment of responses.
 To learn more, see System instructions.